 The GDE Vegetation Assessment Report (referred to in Section 3.2.3.1) recommended an additional monitoring bore in the channel of North Wambo Creek, near the River Oak riparian grassy tall woodland.
-A paired site GW36a & b (refer to Table 7) was installed in June 2020, with ground level dataloggers installed at both sites.
-Monitoring of the areas identified as GDEs are included in the annual flora and fauna monitoring program, which commenced Spring 2019 (refer BMP).
-The GDE Vegetation Assessment Report recommended monitoring continue for at least five years beyond the completion of mining.
+A paired site GW36a & b (refer to Table 6) was installed in June 2020, with groundwater level dataloggers installed at both sites.